-- 3.1.1 We work with our local safeguarding partners to promote the welfare of children and protect them from harm.
-This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans which provide additional support to the child. - 3.1.2 All of our staff have an equal responsibility to act on any suspicion or disclosure that may indicate that a child is at risk of harm.
-Any pupils or staff involved in child protection or safeguarding issue will receive appropriate support.
+- 7.1 We work with our local safeguarding partners to promote the welfare of children and protect them from harm.
+This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to interagency plans which provide additional support to the child. - 7.2 All of our staff have an equal responsibility to act on any suspicion or disclosure that may indicate that a child is at risk of harm, both inside and outside of their home, including online.
+Any pupils or staff involved in child protection or safeguarding issue will receive appropriate support as soon as problems emerge. - 7.3 Our strong safeguarding culture ensures that we treat all pupils with respect and involve them in decisions that affect them.
+We encourage positive, respectful and

-- 3.1.3 Our strong safeguarding culture ensures that we treat all pupils with respect and involve them in decisions that affect them.
-We encourage positive, respectful and safe behaviour among pupils and we set a good example by conducting ourselves appropriately. - 3.1.4 Identifying safeguarding and child protection concerns often begin with recognising changes in pupils' behaviour and knowing that these changes may be signs of abuse, neglect or exploitation.
-Challenging behaviour may be an indicator of abuse. - 3.1.5 All of our staff will reassure children that their concerns and disclosures will be taken seriously and that they will be supported and kept safe. - 4 Safeguarding legislation and guidance - 4.1 The following safeguarding legislation and guidance has been considered when drafting this policy: - Keeping Children Safe in Education (2023) - Working Together to Safeguarding Children (2018) - What to do if you're worried a child is being abused (2015) - The Teacher Standards 2012 - The Safeguarding Vulnerable Groups Act 2006 - Section 157 of the Education Act 2002 - The Education (Independent School Standards) Regulations 2014 - The Domestic Abuse Act 2021 - PACE Code C 2019
+- safe behaviour among pupils and we set a good example by conducting ourselves appropriately. - 7.4 Identifying safeguarding and child protection concerns often begin with recognising changes in pupils' behaviour and knowing that these changes may be signs of abuse, neglect or exploitation.
+Challenging behaviour may be an indicator of abuse. - 7.5 All of our staff will reassure children that their concerns and disclosures will be taken seriously and that they will be supported and kept safe.